 The Roofing Alliance is hosting its sixth Construction Management Student Competition.

-Nine teams will be competed in our 2019-20 Construction Management Student Competition—three of which are new schools.
+Eight teams will be competing in our 2019-20 Construction Management Student Competition—three of which are new schools.
 The schools participating this year were:

 Auburn University, The McWhorter School of Building Science, Auburn, Ala.